 The Village is an urbanized area.
 It is predominantly residential in character.
 Commercial and community services uses, such as religious land uses, are located along the Village's primary transportation corridors, South Broadway and Piermont Ave.
-There are also significant community service uses , such as the middle school, located west of I-287, and fronting on South Highland Avenue.
-The former Nyack College is also situated on a western hillside where it fronts on t South Boulevard; the buildings are currently vacant.
+There are also significant community service uses, such as the middle school, located west of I-287, and fronting on South Highland Avenue.
+The former Nyack College is also situated on a western hillside where it fronts on South Boulevard; most of its buildings are currently vacant.